For reference:

 Looking between the two photos you can see TPO made a flat bottom hole to accomodate the body mount bolt head.
 The original mounts had a simular hole for this purpose.

 We first traced the "spacer" outline, complete with bolt holes in CAD form.
 This became the template to shape 4 mounting plates out of plate steel.
-We intended to cut the plates, cut some yet determined "sleaves", and weld it all up into some nice brackets.
+We intended to cut the plates, cut some yet determined "sleeves", and weld it all up into some nice brackets.
 Then we thought about that doubling plate.
 We did not want to recreate the same "flat to stepped" bolt up issues that TPO had, so it was time for a quick redesign.

 Introducting the barrel connector (coupling nut).